neilmolky/aoc_2024/README.md

-# Advent Of Code 2023 refactor
+# Advent Of Code 2024

 ## Purpose
-Solutions that were already written in python are refactored into rust code.
+Solutions for aoc 2024 written in rust.
-This supports the learning of rust (a new language for me) and the implementation of a scaffolding to use again in rust for the 2024 challenge

 ## Lib Structure
 ```